Korino1/Cabal-System/README.md

 ---

-# Cabal System2_2 — Logical Protocol for Large Projects (Protocol 3.1)
+# Cabal System — Logical Protocol for Large Projects (Protocol 3.1)

 ## Purpose
 This repository contains a logical protocol (3.1) for building large projects and coordinating AI/agent workflows.
 The approach is documentation‑first: concept → logic → methods → functions → integration.
 Code is written only after function descriptions are completed.